rjkviegas/skills-workshops/week-4/databases_2/COACH_INSTRUCTIONS.md

 - Retrieve a list of all the `students_tags` that have that `tag_id`;
 - Fetch all records from the `students` table that appear in the `student_id` column for those `student_tags` you just retrieved.

-3. Daily Feedbacks `belong_to` a student.
-Correspondingly, Students `have_many` Daily Feedbacks.
+3. Daily Ratings `belong_to` a student.
+Correspondingly, Students `have_many` Daily Ratings.

 ## Gotchas

-- Students do not need to store the average feedback number: they can calculate that in the model layer, given all the feedbacks they ever made.
+- Students do not need to store the average rating: they can calculate that in the model layer, given all the ratings they ever made.
 - When Model A `has_many` of Model B, _Model A's foreign key appears in Model B's table_.
 - Join tables can be tricky.
 Trace the information flow in the comment above with a finger to make it clearer.